morris/dop/README.md

 Dop is an immutable API on top of [PDO](http://php.net/manual/en/book.pdo.php) to compose and execute SQL statements.

-Its extended parameters allow arbitrary values like arrays and SQL fragments.
+- Extended parameters (`::param` and `??`) allow binding to arbitrary values like arrays, `null` and SQL fragments.
+- Provides helpers for writing common queries.
+- Tested with **SQLite, PostgreSQL, and MySQL.**

 ## Usage